sisl/GitHub-ForceLargeFiles/README.md

 ## Requirements
 - You need to have 7z installed.
 Visit the [7z Download](https://www.7-zip.org/download.html) page for more information.
-- Folders/Files in the traversed directories should have appropiate read/write permissions.
+- Folders/Files in the traversed directories should have appropriate read/write permissions.

 ## Example Usage
 Run with the default parameters:

 ```
-$ python main.py  --root_dir ~/MyFolder
+$ python src/main.py  --root_dir ~/MyFolder
 ```
 which will traverse down every subdirectory starting from `~/MyFolder`, and reduce all files over 100 MB to smaller archives with maximum size of approximately 95 MB.
 The default option is to delete the original (large) files afterwards, but this can be turned off.